 *Wingman Pest Control will ensure your home stays pest-free all year round.

-Following the inspection, we move swiftly to the next step—targeted treatment.
+Following the inspection, we move swiftly to the next step — targeted treatment.

+To effectively manage stink bugs, boxelder bugs, and Asian lady beetles, we apply targeted insecticide treatments to the exterior — particularly during late summer to early fall — to provide both immediate contact kill and long-lasting residual protection.
+All three of these pests share a common behavior: they congregate on sun-warmed exterior walls before squeezing inside through small cracks and gaps, making perimeter treatments especially critical.
+Regular vacuuming can help remove pests that have already infiltrated your home, while the use of sticky traps indoors can capture any remaining insects.
 For long-term prevention, it is essential to perform outdoor perimeter treatments before pests begin seeking warmth in the fall, significantly reducing the risk of infestation.
-Should the problem persist or escalate, our professional pest control team provides customized solutions and targeted treatments, to effectively manage infestations both inside and outside your home.
+Should the problem persist or escalate, our professional pest control team provides customized solutions and targeted treatments to effectively manage infestations both inside and outside your home.

 We identify key entry points and infestation areas with precision.